FITI-HCITA/fitipower_sic_2024/README.md

 * 2024.06.17 🔥 Welcome you attend to 6/27 and 7/4 training camp.

-## Please refer related folder to get more information.
+## Please refer related folders to get more information.